 It can be tempting to choose a theme that offers tons of great features.
 I get it.

-The reality is though, you won’t ever be using most of these features.
-But all these fancy bells and whistles make the theme heavier.
+In reality, you won’t be using many of these features, but all these fancy bells and whistles do make the theme heavier.

 6. Clean HTML

-If you know me, then you will know that I am extremely picky when it comes to cleanliness of HTML code.
-The HTML that your site spits out greatly impacts the quality of your on-page SEO.
+If you know me, then you will know that I am incredibly picky when it comes to the cleanliness of HTML code.
+The HTML your site spits out can greatly impact the quality of your on-page SEO.

 Some themes (and page builders, see further below) just aren’t coded very nicely, and produce HTML that breaks all the rules.
 Without going into too much detail, choose a theme that values best coding practices.